 Law librarians are available to help support your studies.

-Library Research skills consultations with a librarian can be accessed Monday to Friday 12-5pm via ZOOM
+Library Research skills consultations with a librarian can be booked Monday to Friday 10am-5pm subject to availability via ZOOM.

 Email the Law Library team at firstname.lastname@example.org

 Use the side navigation tabs on this guide to find information and advice about researching and writing.

 Use the home page of the Law Library Guide to find resources including Legislation, Cases and Legal Commentary.

 The Student Academic Success team of Learning and Language Advisers can help you get on track with your learning and stay on track to boost your grades.

 You can book a learning or language consultation for support with:

 Library Research Skills Workshops

 Learn essential research and writing skills for law, so that you will be able to find and evaluate the most relevant resources, and write excellent legal assignments.